-Perhaps it’s just how antiquated his music sounds today -- beautifully, mysteriously antiquated, like something emerging from a dream….or a nightmare.
-In either moody reverie, when listening to the brilliant baritone sing “Pennies From Heaven,” “Ol’ Man River” or “Swinging on a Star,” you feel the music form around you, as if you’re riding on an ethereal echo chamber of air coming from a million miles away.
-It’s spacey, creepy and charming all at once.
+Perhaps it’s just how timelss and antiquated his music sounds today -- beautifully, mysteriously antiquated, like something emerging from a dream….or a nightmare.
+In moody reverie, when listening to the baritone sing “Pennies From Heaven,” “Ol’ Man River” or “Swinging on a Star,” you feel the music form around you, as if you’re riding on an ethereal echo chamber of air coming from a million miles away.
+It’s spacey, creepy, charming and gorgeous all at once.
 Which perfectly explains how effective the song “Mairzy Dotes” becomes in David Lynch's Twin Peaks, when daughter-murdering, Bob-haunted Leland Palmer crazily sings it in the midst of his meltdowns.
 And then there was that pairing of the two Thin White Dukes -- Bowie and Bing dueting “Peace On Earth/Little Drummer Boy” -- ideal.
-These were two sexy space aliens keeping Christmas a little bit Christian and a little bit…pagan.
+These were two sexy space aliens keeping Christmas a little bit Christian and a little bit pagan.
 As much as I love Frank Sinatra, this kind of cross generational extraterrestrial-ness could have only been created with Crosby.

 All of these elements of Crosby are so marvelously powerful, that his music remains (particularly his earlier recordings) ever haunting, ever romantic and, in some instances, ever celestial.
 As musicologist J.T.H.
 Mize put it, Crosby could “melt a tone away, scoop it flat and sliding up to the eventual pitch as a glissando, sometimes sting a note right on the button, and take diphthongs for long musical rides.”
 In short, Crosby could send you.
 He still can.
 And not only at Christmas time.